 So much more than soap.

 Indigenous owned and operated, The Yukon Soaps Company creates beautiful, hand-crafted soaps, shampoo bars, essential oil blends, and so much more.

 Featuring wild rose petals, juniper berries, a Yukon-shaped press, and the beadwork of Indigenous artisans, these soaps are literally infused and imprinted with the spirit of the Yukon.

 Along with hand-crafting soaps, Joella has worked to make ysc a community-building, language-learning, earth-connecting hub in the heart of the Yukon—the small town of Mayo.

 When she took on the company, Joella was looking for a way to connect people to culture and to land.
 And she has done just that—from getting elders and local kids out on the land to gather wild botanicals, to employing youth in her workshop, to offering crafting workshops, and participating in farmer’s markets across the Yukon.
 The Yukon Soaps Company elevates and nurtures Northern Indigenous cultures.

-For over twenty years, The Yukon Soaps Company has been supporting economic diversification, authentic relationships with customers, and bringing life to the heart of the Yukon.
+For over ten years, The Yukon Soaps Company has been supporting economic diversification, authentic relationships with customers, and bringing life to the heart of the Yukon.

 The Yukon Soaps Company has become a household staple and souvenir of choice for visitors—take a little bit of the Yukon home with you.

 Loving life in the heart of the Yukon

 I come from a long line of strong, vibrant, indigenous women.
 My matriarchs are teachers, healers, bush women, social advocates, and cultural leaders.
 They’ve taught me how to make things happen.
 Through my line of hand-crafted soaps, I work to embody elements of each of the special talents shared by my family and community.

 When I moved to Mayo to live on my traditional territory, I envisioned reconnecting with my community, Elders, land, and language.

 Happily, I’ve been able to do all of that through the Yukon Soaps Company, by using local plants in my formulations, employing local youth, using Na-cho Nyak Dun beadwork and plant knowledge, and by sprinkling in Northern Tutchone language wherever I can.